 Should I diversify?
 How much diversification is enough?

 Most retail investors do not view investing as a portfolio, sadly, they are missing the whole point.
 There are many benefits to constructing a portfolio of deep value stocks, diversification ensures risk is distributed evenly and that the performance of a single stock does not dictate the returns of the portfolio.
 An investor with a well-diversified portfolio tends to be less emotional as he/she is not concern of daily price fluctuations.

 For a start, a portfolio of 20 deep value stocks would suffice while building the portfolio up to 30 is optimal.

 How much capital should I allocate to each stock?

 Another factor that is often overlooked by retail investors is capital allocation, which aims to balance risk and reward by distributing a portfolio’s capital according to an individual’s risk tolerance and investment horizon.

 Imagine having 50% weightage on a deep value stock, do you think the overall performance of your portfolio will be correlated with that stock?
 It defeats the whole purpose of diversification, doesn’t it?

 Personally, I set a limit of maximum 20% of my portfolio on a single stock.
 Risk tolerance is key, if you are conservative, aim for a lower limit of 10-15%.

 Deep value investing seems to be under-performing now, maybe I should try something else?

 KEEP FAITH in your strategy!
-Be discipline in sticking to your investment philosophy.
+Be disciplined in sticking to your investment philosophy.
 I know some of you are prone to switching from strategy to strategy, but this habit is detrimental to your long-term returns.
-Regardless, of what is happening in macro economic environment, just stay discipline!
+Regardless, of what is happening in macroeconomic environment, just stay discipline!